rvekaria/AP-Assignment/README.md

 tried following a model-view-controller pattern whilst writing this code.

 Tests have also been written for the code though this is not extensive.

+Run the program through the Main class in src/zoo/Main